Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 The ThinkPad firmware does not allow one to differentiate when most hot keys are pressed or released (either that, or we don't know how to, yet).
-For these keys, the driver generates a set of events for a key press and immediately issues the same set of events for a key release.
-It is unknown by the driver if the ThinkPad firmware triggered these events on hot key press or release, but the firmware will do it for either one, not both.
+For these keys, the woke driver generates a set of events for a key press and immediately issues the woke same set of events for a key release.
+It is unknown by the woke driver if the woke ThinkPad firmware triggered these events on hot key press or release, but the woke firmware will do it for either one, not both.

 If a key is mapped to KEY_RESERVED, it generates no input events at all.